Source Hipster – Pack Review

 Hydration Technology

 The bladder has a 2-litre capacity and looks uncannily like a manta ray!
 Or is that just us?
-What I really like about the Source products are the design features used with their bladders, tubes and mouthpieces such as the Glass-Like™ Technology film, which is smoother than standard TPU films which prevent biofilm build-up, making the system virtually self-cleaning!
+What I really like about the Source products are the design features used with their bladders, tubes and mouthpieces such as the Glass-Like™ Technology film, which is smoother than standard TPU films and prevents biofilm build-up, making the system virtually self-cleaning!

 This magnetic clip can also be re-positioned and attached to the belt so you can use the bladder either around the waist or up and over the shoulder.